markharrison/sk-Chatter-ToDo/README.md

 ## Notes

-Limitation - the ToDO list assumes a single user.
+Limitation - the ToDo list assumes a single user.
 Ideally the data should be keyed by some user identifier and persisted to storage.